pschorderet/NEAT/README.md

 ### What NEAT can do
-NEAT has been developed as two main modules each conatining two sub-modules:
+NEAT has been developed as two main modules:

 [ 1 ]       Build a pipeline